ioccc-src/winner/2011/fredriksson/README.md

-  One reason for this is that the code builds (some of the) constant values from string literal `"\b"`, except that the backspace `\b` is not escaped like that, the source uses the raw ascii value (010 octal) instead.
+  One reason for this is that the code builds (some of the) constant values from string literal `"\b"`, except that the backspace `\b` is not escaped like that; the source uses the raw ascii value (010 octal) instead.
   Thus when viewing with cat or something, that backspace erases the leading quotation mark.
 Makes it appear uncompilable, and it is: if you copy-paste the cat output from terminal to some editor, save it, the result would not